About Shred-it® Document Destruction

 Display reminders in appropriate areas.

-You can post signage in key areas of the office or create and use desk-top tent cards to remind each employee to follow the policy.
+You can post signage in key areas of the office or create and use desk tents to remind each employee to follow the policy.
 It’s especially important for employees to clean off their desktops at the end of the day.

 Appoint one or more employees to monitor office areas.